durcij/comics-club/_posts/2020-11-16-meeting-summary.md

 - Clerical
 ---

-This week, we had our new broad proceed with their first meeting and introducing Extra Life Event this Saturday.
+This week, we had our last in person meeting for the end of the semester and reviewing the Extra Life event from Saturday.
 ## Officer Announcements

 **Will:**  Congratulations to everyone who attended Extra Life!!!!!
 And I hope everyone has a good break!!!!